Updated August 14, 2020

 - Trail users are asked to wear masks when passing or traveling near others

-The incubation period for COVID-19, which is the time between exposure to the virus (becoming infected) and symptom onset, is on average 5-6 days, however can be up to 14 days.
+The incubation period for COVID-19, which is the time between exposure to the virus (becoming infected) and symptom onset, is five to six days on average but can be up to 14 days.
 During this period, also known as the “pre- symptomatic” period, some infected persons can be contagious.
 (World Health Organization)

 We ask that you come to the Whidbey Institute campus only if you have no COVID symptoms, no fever, and no known exposure to COVID-19 positive individuals within 14 days.
 Click here for more information on the timeline from exposure to feeling better.